kestra-io/docs/content/blogs/2022-11-19-create-data-pipeline-bigquery-google-cloud.md

 ## Kestra & Big Query ##

-Google Cloud Platform (GCP) is a widely adopted cloud solution for building end-to-end data pipelines, from data warehousing to building and hosting scalable applications.
-BigQuery, is a fully managed and serverless data warehouse, and it’s typically used for storing and analyzing large, structured data.
-It acts as the main tool for several use cases, such as:
+Google Cloud Platform (GCP) is one of the major cloud providers.
+BigQuery is GCP's serverless data warehouse.
+It's typically leveraged for storing and analyzing large datasets, including use cases such as:

 *   **Data Warehousing** with serverless query operations for data analysis.
 *   **Data transfer services** to migrate data tables to/from BigQuery from another cloud platform.